 - Tomato Surprise: Maverick and Cooper are both fully aware that they're actually father and son.

-- Tonto Talk: The Russian duke insists that Joseph speak this way, to Joseph's great exasperation.
+- Tonto Talk: Parodied.
+Joseph is fully fluent in both English and French, but the Russian duke insists that Joseph speak to him only in Tonto-speak, to Joseph's great exasperation.

 - What the Hell Is That Accent?: Maverick asks this of Annabelle.